Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: RESULTS

 \subsubsection{Spatial Sensitivity}

-The results from our spatial sensitivity test, shown in Fig. \ref{fig:sensitivity}B, illustrate the performance of both materials across the different ridged surfaces and loading conditions.
-With a 2 N load, the silicone gels generally perform as well as or better than their polyurethane counterparts.
-For constant period tests, both gels demonstrate a gradual increase in performance with increasing amplitude, with SNR plateauing at 10-15 dB for amplitudes larger than 0.03 mm.
-For constant amplitude tests, silicone gels provide much clearer signals, especially for periods of 1.0 mm or smaller.
-When the load is increased to 10 N, the SNR increases for polyurethane but reduces for silicone, resulting in better relative performance for polyurethane across most ridges.
-The reduction of silicone gel performance at higher load can be attributed to an increase in noise power and may not reflect a decrease in the sensor's ability to detect the ridges.
+The results from our spatial sensitivity test, shown in Fig. \ref{fig:sensitivity}B, illustrate the performance of the materials across the different ridged surfaces and loading conditions.
+With a 2 N load, the SI gels generally perform as well as or better than their PU30 and PU50 counterparts.
+For constant period tests, all gels demonstrate a gradual increase in performance with increasing amplitude, with SNR plateauing at 10-15 dB for amplitudes larger than 0.03 mm.
+For constant amplitude tests, SI provides much clearer signals, especially for periods of 1.0 mm or smaller.
+When the load is increased to 10 N, the SNR increases for PU30 and PU50 but reduces for silicone, resulting in better relative performance for polyurethane across most ridges.
+The reduction of SI performance at higher load can be attributed to an increase in noise power and may not reflect a decrease in the sensor's ability to detect the ridges.
 We discuss this further in Section \ref{sec:discussion}.
-Both sensors show the same general trends across surfaces, seeing plateaus in performance once the ridges reach an amplitude of 0.035 mm or a period of 1.1 mm.
+Both materials show the same general trends across surfaces, seeing plateaus in performance once the ridges reach an amplitude of 0.035 mm or a period of 1.1 mm.
+Interestingly, PU50 provides a signal similar to or greater than PU30 across the majority of tests.
+Similar to SI, we suspect that the lower stiffness of PU30 leads to a stronger noise floor, which reduces the SNR.